ErvinCs/AI/README.md

 ### Problem3 - ANN Robot <br/>
 Trains a 24-sensor (15 degrees apart) robot to navigate without colliding with any obstacles in a 2D area.
 ### Problem4 - ANN Mixture Quality <br/>
-Approximates the quality of a concrete mixture (3 criterias) based on 7-tuple inputs.
+Approximates the quality of a concrete mixture (3 criterias) based on 7-tuple inputs.<br/>

 **Learned:**
 * Representing Search Problems
 * Informed & Uninformed Search Strategies